esteechao/se_project_aroundtheus/README.md

 **Github**

-The live version of the Photo Gallery Web Application can be accessed on GitHub Pages.
+The live version of the Photo Gallery Web Application can be accessed on GitHub Pages here:

+esteechao.github.io.

 **Validation**